Configurators

 The DNS installer support nearly all major DNS providers using OctoDNS.

-Required TOSCA import: configurators/dns-template.yaml
+Required TOSCA import: configurators/templates/dns.yaml

 (in the unfurl